techfolios/techfolios.github.io/docs/overview.md

 ---
 title: Overview
+hide_table_of_contents: true
 ---

 Welcome to TechFolios!
-The goal of TechFolios is to provide you with a quick, easy, and no-cost way to create a modern, professional portfolio using a pre-built template, while also making it easy for you to customize your portfolio design if you so desire.
+The goal of TechFolios is to provide software developers and other technologists with a quick, easy, and no-cost way to create a modern, professional portfolio using a pre-built template, while also making it easy for you to customize your portfolio design if you so desire.

 The [Quick Start](quick-start/overview) is the first stop for those of you who are brand new to TechFolios.
 In under an hour, without installing any software, you can be up and running with a first draft of your own Professional Portfolio.